 \subsubsection{Parameter sensitivity}

-To evaluate the generalizability of the BIS method, we conduct experiments on the net-sci network by varying three key parameters: \textit{1) negative seed selection method, 2) number of negative seeds $|S|$, and 3) time constraints $\tau$}.
+To evaluate the robustness of the BIS method, we conduct experiments on the net-sci network by varying three key parameters: \textit{1) negative seed selection method, 2) number of negative seeds $|S|$, and 3) time constraint $\tau$}.
 In addition, the tie-breaking rule is fixed to Negative Dominance.

 \textit{1) Varying negative seed selection method.} In Fig.~\ref{vary method}, we vary the negative seed selection strategy using IMM and PageRank.
 BIS consistently achieves the same level of performance as the Greedy-B. In contrast, other methods exhibit instability, with results fluctuating across different negative seed selection methods.
 The relatively stable method, PCMCC, remains less effective than BIS.